Submitting someone else’s work as your own

 Submitting someone else’s work as your own is plagiarism and you risk jeopardizing the academic careers of both you and your friend.

 - It is best for you to speak to your instructor about what happened before s/he approaches you.
 Instructors are more likely to accommodate a student’s individual needs if they are notified prior to the deadline date of any assignment.

 - If you are experiencing difficulty managing your workload, there are many academic resources and services available to help you.
-Contact your undergraduate advisor, or visit the University of Toronto website for a full list of the many academic supports available to you.
+Contact your undergraduate advisor, or visit the Student Life website for a full list of the many academic supports available to you.

 - You may also want to talk to a counsellor or visit Health Services for assistance.
 Use the NAVI mental health wayfinder to find the best supports to help you right now.

 - See also: Group work; Students sharing academic work

 Range of Consequences

 For a discussion of consequences see Key Consequences.